 We accept shorter articles and opinion pieces for Dialogue, the Unravel blog.
 Articles for Dialogue are published as soon as they are accepted by the editorial team as ready for publication, and are not tied to the quarterly publication schedule for issues of the magazine.

 Images, Illustration, and Creative Visualisation

 We welcome quality visual content that is related to linguistics and language.
 Your work could be displayed in-text, as an article’s featured header image or as an issue’s featured cover image.
 We also accept creative visualisations such as photoessays, video essays, and video features.
-If you are interested in designing, illustrating or producing visual content for Unravel, please write to the design editor, Daryl Han and provide a sample of your work or a link to your landing page/portfolio.
+If you are interested in designing, illustrating or producing visual content for Unravel, please write to us and provide a sample of your work or a link to your landing page/portfolio.